Raj-53/Group44_OneClickBite_Final/README.md

 To get this application, download the OneclickBite.apk file from the "OneClickBite_apk_file.zip" folder, enable the "install from unknown sources" option, and install the APK file.
 For understanding the flow of app, you can refer to the "Readme OnClickBite.pdf" file.

-You can find th project presentation here --> https://www.youtube.com/watch?v=WYh8R2tJQzc You can find the app demo here --> https://www.youtube.com/watch?v=uxTss2Gtp8w
+You can find the project presentation here --> https://www.youtube.com/watch?v=WYh8R2tJQzc

+You can find the app demo here --> https://www.youtube.com/watch?v=uxTss2Gtp8w